OpenHFT/Chronicle-Queue/chronicle-slf4j/README.md

 ###Notes
-  * loggers are not hierarchical grouped so my.domain.package.MyClass1 and my.domain are two distinct entities
+  * Loggers are not hierarchical grouped so my.domain.package.MyClass1 and my.domain are two distinct entities.
-  * the _path_ is used to track loggers wo two loggers configured with the same _path_ will use the one from the first initializedd logger
+  * The _path_ is used to track the underlying VanillaChronicle so two loggers configured with the same _path_ will share the same VanillaChronicle, only _level_ and _shortName_ can be different.

 ###Availablility